MadhuShetty1499/2.AWS_Cloud_Webapp_Lift-Shift/README.md

   ### Flow of Execution:
   1. Login to AWS.
-  2. Create Key pair.
+  2. Create a Key pair.
   3. Create Security Groups.
   4. Launch instance with User data [Bash scripts <PATH>]
   5. Update IP to name mapping in Route53.
   6. Build application from source code.
   7. Upload artifact to S3 bucket.
-  8. Download artifact to Tomcat EC2 instance.
+  8. Download the artifact to the Tomcat EC2 instance.
-  9. Setup ELB with HTTPS [Cert from ACM].
+  9. Set up ELB with HTTPS [Cert from ACM].
-  10. Map ELB endpoint to website name in your Domain service provider.
+  10. Map the ELB endpoint to the website name in your Domain service provider.
   11. Access the website and verify.
-  12. Add tomcat EC2 instance to Autoscaling group for scalability.
+  12. Add Tomcat EC2 instance to the Autoscaling group for scalability.

   ### Prerequisites:
-    1. Chocolatey for windows (Package manager)
+  1. Chocolatey for Windows (Package manager)
-      * Open powershell as admin
+      * Open Powershell as admin
         - `$ Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))`
       * Press 'Y' when prompted
       * verify $ choco --version

   2. Java11
       `$ choco install adoptopenjdk11 --version=11.0.11.9`
       `$ java -version`

   3. Maven3
       `$ choco install maven --version=3.8.4`
       `$ maven -version`

   4. AWS CLI
       ```
       $ choco install python
       $ pip --version
       $ pip install awscli
       $ aws --version
       ```

   ### Detailed steps:
-  - Create ACM certificate & attach it to Domain service provider & validate it.
+  - Create an ACM certificate & attach it to the Domain service provider & validate it.

   - Create security groups
-    1. for Load balancer - Allow port 443 from any IP and also 80 from any Ip for debugging.
+    1. For load balancer - Allow port 443 from any IP and 80 from any IP for debugging.
-    2. for Tomcat - Allow port 8080 from Load balancer security group and also port 22 from myIP or anywhere for logging in.
+    2. for Tomcat - Allow port 8080 from the Load balancer security group and port 22 from my IP or anywhere for logging in.
-    3. for backend services (RabbitMQ, MySQL, Memcached) - Allow port 3306 for MySQL, port 11211 for RabbitMQ & port 5672 for Memcached from Tomcat security group (Port's details are given in application.properties file in source code).
+    3. for backend services (RabbitMQ, MySQL, Memcached) - Allow port 3306 for MySQL, port 11211 for RabbitMQ & port 5672 for Memcached from the Tomcat security group (Port's details are given in the application.properties file in source code).
-    4. in backend security group - Allow all traffic from its own security group (backend SG) for internal communication between backend services and also port 22 from myIP or anywhere for logging in.
+    4. in backend security group - Allow all traffic from its security group (backend SG) for internal communication between backend services and port 22 from myIP or anywhere for logging in.

   - Create key pair (pem)